yaseenahmad1/auth_me_backend/notes/Phase0_Set Up.md

 Keep in mind github does not track empty folders so in both of the backend and frontend folders, I have kept a .keep file for the sake of pushing but feel free to remove those files once those folders have been filled with content/files.

-Let's take a look at our .gitignore file :
+Let's take a quick look at our .gitignore file :

 ```.gitignore
 node_modules